ryan-xin/publift-test/README.md

 - Enter 'localhost:8001/csv-upload', press 'Send';
 - Copy the 'fileId';

-#### Send Request
+#### Get Results

 - Select 'GET';
 - Enter 'localhost:8001/csv-results/:fileId', the 'fileId' is the result from 'POST', press 'Send';
-- Processing time take 10s, so test the 'GET' winthin 9s, more than 9s and with wrong fileId;
+- Processing time take 9s, so test the 'GET' winthin 9s, more than 9s and with wrong fileId;